Keyboard shortcuts

 2. Optionally reverse proxy (recommended):

-• /.well-known/matrix/client and /.well-known/matrix/server if using Tuwunel to perform delegation (see the [global.well_known] config section)
+• /.well-known/matrix/client and /.well-known/matrix/server if using Tuwunel to perform delegation (see the [global.well_known] config section and the delegation example)

 • /.well-known/matrix/support if using Tuwunel to send the homeserver admin contact and support page (formerly known as MSC1929)